selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 ### Solution Overview

-*Partner with beHub to deploy an open-source Health Cooperative Kit, enabling health organisations to roll out blockchain, SSI and AI-accountable operations across traditional and emerging services.*
+*Partner with beHub to deploy an open-source Health Systems Cooperative Kit, enabling health organisations to roll out blockchain, SSI and AI-accountable operations across traditional and emerging services.*

 Partner with the beHub to run a real implementation project, built using a co-developed open-source Health Cooperative Kit that supports the full journey from definition to deployment.